 General term that typically refers to either the building or service sewers.
 A lateral is a small diameter sewer that connects the building or residence to the mainline.

 - Main Line

-Collector sewer pipelines located in the street, or for backyards, in the utility easement.
-Typically six to twelve inches in diameter, but can refer to larger diameter pipelines as well.
+Collector sewer pipes located in the street, or backyards, in the utility easement.
+Typically six to twelve inches in diameter, but can refer to larger diameter pipes as well.

 A sewer access large enough for a person to enter to trouble-shoot sewer service problems or perform maintenance work.

 Abbreviation for millions of gallons.